WWE News: WWE Officially Announces Replacement For Alexa Bliss At ‘Money In The Bank’

 Earlier this week, The Inquisitr reported that former multi-time champion Alexa Bliss had been pulled out of a big match at this weekend’s Money In The Bank.
-Due to not being medically cleared, Bliss was removed from the Women’s Ladder Match which means she will not be competing for a future title shot.
-WWE said they would find a “suitable replacement” for Bliss, and now, they’ve made their selection.
+Due to not being medically cleared, Bliss was removed from the Women’s Ladder Match, which means she will not be competing for a future title shot.
+WWE said they would find a “suitable replacement” for Bliss, and now they’ve made their selection.

 The official website of WWE has now confirmed that Nikki Cross will step in and participate in the Women’s MITB Ladder Match in place of Bliss.
 This past week on Monday Night Raw, Cross also stepped in as the replacement for Bliss in a Fatal 4-Way match between the MITB competitors from the red brand.